Best MRE Meals To Stockpile For The Coming Food Crisis

 The Saucepan

-Get your hands on a saucepan and a heat source (a fire will do, but a stovetop will do better).
+Get your hands on a saucepan and a heat source (a fire will do, but a stovetop is better).

 Open the package, pour the contents into the saucepan, and heat it to the desired temperature.